ae-john/Encrption-Network-/README.md

 # Encrption-Network-
 Written in Python.
-This will basically be an Caesar Cipher sort of project that I am too lazy to complete or even do.
+This will basically be a Caesar Cipher sort of project that I am too lazy to complete or even do.